Wu Yong

-Wu Yong is a fictional character in Water Margin, one of the Four Great Classical Novels in Chinese literature.
+Wu Yong is a fictional character in Water Margin, one of the Four Great Chinese Classical Novels.
 Nicknamed "Knowledgeable Star", he ranks third among the 36 Heavenly Spirits, the first third of the 108 Stars of Destiny.

 Background

-The novel portrays Wu Yong as having a fair and handsome face and a long beard – typical features of learned and sophisticated men in Chinese literature.
-When Wu Yong is an ordinary teacher in a village school in Yuncheng County, he is already likened by some to Zhuge Liang and Chen Ping, two famous strategists of the Han dynasty, for his astuteness and wit.
+The novel portrays Wu Yong as having a fair and handsome face and a long beard – typical features of shrewd learned men in Chinese literature.
+When Wu Yong is still an ordinary teacher in a village school in Yuncheng County, he is already likened by some to Zhuge Liang and Chen Ping, two famous strategists of the Han dynasty, for his astuteness and perspicacity.
 He is hence nicknamed "Knowledgeable Star".

 Robbing the convoy of birthday gifts

-Wu Yong first appears in the book when he watches Lei Heng, a chief constable of Yuncheng, fight the vagabond Liu Tang from his village school.
-Liu has come from afar to ask Chao Gai, the headman of Dongxi Village, to partner him to hijack valuables in transportation to the Grand Tutor Cai Jing in the imperial capital Dongjing.
-But he was tied up by Lei's patrol group while sleeping drunk in a temple because he looked suspicious.
-Chao Gai tricked Lei to release Liu when the group came to take a rest at his manor.
-But Liu is embittered and caught up with Lei to demand the money that Chao has given him as compensation for causing him much trouble.
-Wu Yong, who is a friend of Chao, steps forth to intervene when he senses Lei is about to lose.
-Chao comes to the scene and puts an end to the fray.
+Wu Yong first appears in the book when he watches from his village school Lei Heng, a chief constable of Yuncheng, fight the vagabond Liu Tang.
+Liu has come from afar to ask Chao Gai, the headman of Dongxi Village, to partner him to hijack valuables being transported to the Grand Tutor Cai Jing in the imperial capital Dongjing.
+But he was tied up by Lei's patrol group while sleeping drunk in a temple because he looked suspicious to Lei.
+Chao Gai tricked Lei to release Liu by pretending that the latter is his nephew when the group came to take a rest at his manor.
+But Liu, embittered by the uncalled-for arrest, caught up with Lei to demand the money that Chao has given him as compensation for causing him much trouble.
+Wu Yong, who is a friend of Chao, steps forth to stop the fight when he senses Lei is about to lose to Liu.
+Chao too comes to the scene and puts an end to the fray.